Gajesh-namdeo/Atlys-Assignment/README.md

 ### Demo

-You can view a demo of the carousel in action below:
+You can view a demo of the carousel in action below.
+Note: The height is not actually 250 points; this is just for demonstration purposes.

 <div style="display: inline-block; margin-right: 10px;">
     <img src="Atlys/Resources/demowithoutScrolling250.gif" width="300" height="600" />